Requirements for a Schengen visa

 2. General requirements for a Schengen visa

-First, the so-called general requirements for issuing a Schengen visa must be met ( Section 5 of the Residence Act ).
+First, the general requirements for issuing a Schengen visa must be met ( Section 5 of the Residence Act ).
 The general requirements for issuing a Schengen visa include the following:

-No interest in deportation : An important prerequisite for the Schengen visa is that there is no interest in deportation and that the applicant does not pose a threat to public security in Germany ( security check ).
+No interest in deportation : An important prerequisite for the Schengen visa is that there is no interest in deportation and that the applicant does not pose a threat to public security in Germany ( security clearance ).

-3. Plausible purpose of travel as a prerequisite
+3. Plausible travel purpose as a prerequisite

-When applying for a Schengen visa , providing credible evidence of the purpose of the trip is a key requirement .
+When applying for a Schengen visa , providing credible evidence of the purpose of travel is a key requirement .
 The responsible German diplomatic missions abroad (embassies and consulates) carefully examine whether the stated purpose—be it tourism, a family visit, a business trip, or medical treatment—is actually credible and consistent with the requested length of stay.
 Applicants must submit relevant documentation , such as invitation letters, hotel bookings, travel plans, employment certificates, or medical certificates.

 4. Willingness to return